TheHive-Project/CortexDocs/analyzer_requirements.md

 Supply the API key as the value for the `key` parameter.

 ## Subscription and License-based Analyzers

 ### Autofocus
-[Autofocus](https://www.paloaltonetworks.com/cortex/autofocus) is a Threat Intelligence Platform provided by Palo Alto Networks as a commercial product
+[Autofocus](https://www.paloaltonetworks.com/cortex/autofocus) is a Threat Intelligence Platform provided by Palo Alto Networks as a commercial product.

 This analyzer comes in 3 flavors:
 - AUTOFOCUS_**GetSampleAnalysis**: fetch the full analysis of sample based on its hash (hash).
 - AUTOFOCUS_**SearchIOC**: fetch samples linked to a specific IOC (domain, fqdn, user-agent, imphash, ip, mutex, url, tag).
+Please note that mutex and tag are not default datatypes in TheHive.
+You need to create them before leveraging them.
 - AUTOFOCUS_**SearchJSON**: fetch samples matching a complex search in JSON format (other).

 #### Requirements